Freshwater Weekly Fishing Report Week of August 20, 2025

 Fayette

 GOOD.
-Water slightly stained; 87 degrees.
-Rain is forecasted through the weekend.
-Bass are good on the points early then moving deep to a summer depth in 20-30 feet of water hitting deep diving crankbaits, shaky heads and Carolina rigs.
-Perch are in 10 feet of water on nightcrawlers with catfish mixed in.
-Report by Mark Fransen, Fransen’s Guide Service.
+Water slightly stained; 90 degrees; full pool.
+Grass is looking good, so cast a frog to see if you can get a bass to bite.
+Bass are good in 20 feet of water biting deep diving crankbaits, shaky heads and Carolina rigs.
+The bite slows midday.
+Perch can be caught from the bank to 10 feet of water on nightcrawlers.
+Report by Mark Fransen, Fransen's Guide Service.

 Fork